-Tailored Artworks wall murals for aged care and dementia will transform your spaces and dementia exit doors into soothing interiors that assist your residents with wayfinding based on your existing interior decor.
+Tailored Artworks wall murals for aged care and dementia will transform your existing spaces and dementia exit doors into beautiful and soothing interiors that will assist your residents with wayfinding.

-Wall murals for dementia that solve problems– Believable and interactive spaces are inevitable when your existing architecture and location define the scene.
+Believable and interactive spaces are inevitable when your existing architecture defines the scene.
 Your customised wall mural design will be filled with cues: cultural objects, reading opportunities and pastime activities that your residents can relate to.
 These cues will be relevant to your area, brand and demographic, and will tactfully encourage your residents to reminisce, then happily move on without dithering behind the doors.

-Depicting familiar seaside, country or landmarks in your dementia exit mural will place them there but through painted barricades, suggest they can’t go there.
+Depicting familiar seaside, country or landmarks in your dementia exit mural will place your residents with dementia there but, through painted barricades, suggest they can’t go there.

-See your customised wall mural for aged care or dementia digitally applied to your space– Once your wall mural’s design and quote are approved, and a deposit received, we proceed to the formal design stage.
-Sharron will research the cues relevant to your residents and create a full-colour digital design, fitted to your space for final approval.
+See your customised wall mural for aged care or dementia digitally applied to your space– Once your wall mural’s design and quote are approved, and a deposit received, we proceed to the formal design and research stage and create a full-colour digital design, fitted to your space for final approval.

-The mural installation process: Your mural is projected onto your wall being the most time efficient method of mural drafting.
-We will seek approvals from you at the styling, half way and final painting stages.
-Two protective coats of low-VOC varnish for easy cleaning will be applied.
-Final photos are supplied to you for your marketing which allow you to demonstrate your holistic point of difference to new clients!
+The mural installation process- Being the most time efficient method, your mural is projected onto your wall.
+We seek approvals from you at styling, half way and final painting stages.
+Two protective coats of low-VOC varnish for easy cleaning may be applied.
+Final photos are supplied to you for your marketing to help you demonstrate your holistic point of difference to new clients.

 Latest Art Commissions

 >> Blue Care Kenmore – Murals for dementia that enhance the space